zanozano/zanozano/README.md

          }
      }

-## A glimpse into a few of my projects:
+## 💡 A glimpse into a few of my projects
 <ul>
  <li>
 <a href="https://pokeapi-9df8e.web.app/" padding="30px" target="blank" >PokeAPI</a>